-The evidence on the impact of affect on the quality of decision-making is mixed.
-In positive affective states people tend to use more flexible cognitive strategies, are more creative, and choose to spend more time and effort on creative activities (for example Greene & Noice (1988); Hirt, Melton, McDonald, & Harackiewicz (1996); Isen, Niedenthal, & Cantor (1992)).
-At the same time positive affective states are generally associated with less data-driven and less thorough decision-making and therefore harm the performance in the types of tasks that rely on these skills (Bless et al. 1992; Mackie & Worth 1989; Pham 2007).
-Based on this evidence, we hypothesized that in our financial decision-making task, that requires little creativity and flexibility but rather clear trade-offs between risks and rewards, propensity to choose dominated options will increase and consistency will decrease as luminance levels increase.
+The evidence on the impact of affect on the quality of decision-making is scarce, mixed, and only indirectly related to our task.
+In positive affective states people tend to use more flexible cognitive strategies, are more creative, and choose to spend more time and effort on creative activities (for example [29-31]).
+At the same time positive affective states are generally associated with less data-driven and less thorough decision-making and therefore harm the performance in the types of tasks that rely on these skills [32-34].
+Based on this evidence, we hypothesized that in our financial decision-making task, that requires no creativity and flexibility but rather clear trade-offs between risks and rewards, propensity to choose dominated options will increase and consistency will decrease as luminance levels increase.

-Overall based on the literature in biology, neuroscience and psychology, we formed four hypotheses that we test in the paper:
+Overall based on the literature in biology, neuroscience and psychology, we formed three hypotheses that we test in the paper: